 Can an electronic editor like ProWritingAid help you improve your writing?
-Here are my thoughts after having tested the system for about a year….
+Here are my thoughts after having tested the program for several years….

-When I wrote about the grammar-checking software Grammarly 18 months ago, my post generated huge reader response (some 173 comments online) and still regularly gives me emails from total strangers.
+When I wrote about the grammar-checking software Grammarly several years ago, my post generated huge reader response (some 279 comments online) and it still regularly generates emails from total strangers.

 My verdict was: most people don’t need the premium version.
 The basic model catches most important spelling and grammar mistakes and the paid version addresses more sophisticated issues such as unclear antecedents and word repetition — not so much mistakes, per se, but inelegant stylistic choices that would benefit from being changed.

 Today, however, I’m going to turn my attention to a different piece of software, that does the same work, and more: ProWritingAid.

 Like Grammarly, ProWritingAid corrects grammar and spelling.
 It also has a no-charge version which I suggest you try before buying anything.
 (The major limit is it restricts you to 500 words at a time, but you can easily copy and paste in 500-word chunks if your text is long.)